Based in Adelaide, the school catered for children living with intellectual disabilities ranging from moderate to profound level of severity.

-In 1993, South Australian Police received pornographic material picturing an adult male with underage boys.
 This triggered them to launch Operation Deny to find Perkins.

 Perkins was arrested at his son’s house where more pornographic material was found.
 He was charged with forcing a child to expose his body for a prurient purpose, indecent assault and possession of child pornography.

 On 27 October 1993, Perkins was granted bail in the Magistrates Court.
 A few months later, more serious sexual offences were laid against Perkins, but he failed to appear for court and an arrest warrant was issued.

 Between January 1994 and February 1998, the police failed to examine the pornographic material involving Perkins and no attempt was made to locate him.

 Perkins was located in Queensland in 1998 but the South Australian Police declined to extradite him due to “inaccurate information” on the seriousness of his charges.

 The South Australian Police also failed to inform the broader community about Perkin’s charges despite the fact that some students still had contact with Perkins.